Africa in slow motion on two little wheels

 Each day was a gamble: if I would make it to the next fuel station in time or if the petrol I bought would last me for 120 km or only half of that, if diluted, as happened many times.

-My tires burst two more times and, eventually, I had four sturdier ones shipped from South Africa and the trip continued.
+My tyres burst two more times and, eventually, I had four sturdier ones shipped from South Africa and the trip continued.

 The bureaucracy was maddening.
 Besides visas and a carnet to pass through border posts, I was back to the counters to fork out cash for insurance, road and carbon tax on top of that.